 Processing big data with interactive data querying (interactive queries)

 The combination of the Hadoop platform with a modern enterprise data warehouse, which is based on a large-scale processing architecture, allows the extension of the big data analysis platform to support interactive queries and more advanced analytics.

 Infrastructures based on Hadoop, GCP or S3 platform accepts and processes large amounts of various data streams and loads them into the company’s data warehouse for querying, analyzing and ad-hoc SQL or Business Intelligence (BI) reports.
-Because Hadoop architecture allows the processing of many different types of data, company’s data warehouse remains enriched with data that can’t be stored in traditional relational data warehouses.
+Because Hadoop architecture allows the processing of many different types of data, the company’s data warehouse remains enriched with data that can’t be stored in traditional relational data warehouses.
 In addition, the data stored by the data lakes infrastructure is much more durable, which allows obtaining very detailed data from the company’s data warehouse to perform complex analyses.

 Predictive analytics (machine learning)

 Predictive analytics allows you to get additional benefits from data by using historical data points to predict the future.
 At Addepto we recommend combining an enterprise data store based on a large-scale processing architecture that performs complex predictive analysis with Spark cluster for fast, efficient and reliable ETL operations.
 The Hadoop cluster can also be extended with tools for data processing.
 Other components for additional processing and data analytics also could be added.

 Remember about the above-mentioned solutions and technologies while processing big data sets.
 The right technology stack could help you use the full potential of your data and extract the right insights.

-If you have any problems or questions regarding processing of big data sets or you just need machine learning or data science consulting contact us and Addepto team will guide you to the data sucess.
+If you have any problems or questions regarding the processing of big data sets or you just need machine learning or data science consulting contact us and Addepto team will guide you to the data sucess.